glangmead/longhead/content/courses/code2026/index.md

 ### Information architecture: how to present information

+Look at the world of software around you and how it's organized.
+Then you can prompt for those good patterns.

 * [Mobbin flow](https://mobbin.com/apps/flighty-ios-e6531374-23b5-4b62-9e1c-5ec41d351780/812571a1-c341-471e-9dc4-26b0fa92720a/screens): see many, many screens from apps.
 Be an observer of apps and sites you like, and bring that organization to your own.
 * [How to Make Sense of Any Mess](https://abbycovert.com/make-sense/) (Abby Covert; full text free): information architecture: "the way we arrange the parts of something to make it understandable."

 ### Databases

+If you need to store data, you probably need a database.

 * [Software Eng for Vibe Coders: Databases + Storage](https://read.technically.dev/p/software-eng-for-vibe-coders-databases) (Technically): part 2 of the series you already link.
 "Like a spreadsheet, except with more rules."
 Free.
 * [The Beginner's Guide to Databases](https://technically.dev/posts/the-beginners-guide-to-databases) (Technically): baking-ingredients metaphor.